 What does a CCRC offer?

-Communities vary in many ways, but all CCRCs offer a full range of living options, including independent living, assisted living and skilled nursing.
-Additional care services may also be available, such as memory support, respite care and rehabilitation.
+Communities vary in many ways, but all CCRCs offer a full range of living options, including independent living, assisted living, memory care and skilled nursing.
+Additional care services may also be available, such as respite care and rehabilitation.

 How can I tell if independent living is right for my loved ones?

-If they’ve been living independently, they’re healthy and are managing minor medical concerns on their own, independent living is probably the right choice.
+If you or your parents have been living independently, are healthy and have been managing minor medical concerns, independent living is the right choice.
 If you have any doubts, there are signs to look for that can help you assess the situation before calling on expert help to determine the level of care needed.

 What does it cost to live at a CCRC?